jeblad/Inference/README.md

 A user available method _query_ will use an [xpath-like](https://en.wikipedia.org/wiki/XQuery#XPath) or [selector-like](https://en.wikipedia.org/wiki/Cascading_Style_Sheets#Selector) query-style to extract entries from the requested entities at the repository.

-One important point to notice; no fetch of new entities will be done unless the query explicitly say so, and it will only be done in a forward fashion.
+One important point to notice; no fetch of new entities will be done unless the query explicitly say so, and it will only be done in a strictly forward fashion as parsing progresses.
+The parser will not do backtracking.
 This is to avoid unwanted loops, which will otherwise empty the load budget fast.
-In user space a fetch is written as a forward slash, and filtering operations are put inside square brackets.
+In user space a fetch is written as a forward slash, and selectors are put inside square brackets.

 Given a user call like